linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

     }
 {{< /file-excerpt >}}

-After closing the parallel stage you encounter the `post` conditionals.
-That means the definitions applies to the whole `BUILD` stage.
+After closing the parallel stage you encounter the `post` conditionals. `Post` means the definitions applies to the whole `BUILD` stage.
 In this case only the `failure` condition is set, so it will only run if any part of the `BUILD` stage fails.
 Configuring the different tools that Jenkins provides for communications is beyond the scope of this guide.

 ### Test Stage

-The testing stage also uses parallel execution.
+The testing stage also uses parallel execution:

 {{< file-excerpt "~/jenkins-guide/Jenkinsfile" conf >}}
 // Performing Software Tests